-Stay in a viking-style, super HYGGE cabin right next to Lake Superior!
+Stay in a viking-style, super HYGGE cabin right near Lake Superior!
 8 miles east of Marquette, and 28-miles west of Munising, this 12x12 foot cabin with loft is perfectly located for all-season adventures for two.
-The cabin is located right next to a wooded campground that is open from May through October, so depending on the time of year, there is more or less action around the cabin.
+The cabin is located right next to a wooded campground that is only open from May through October, so depending on the time of year, there is more or less action around the cabin.

 There is a loft with a full-sized bed that comfortably sleeps two, and is perfect for anyone, from the mellow to the adventurous, all four seasons.
 The cabin is equipped with air-conditioning and a wood stove, which we provide plenty of wood for.
 Come for all that Marquette and Munising have to offer: Pictured Rocks, waterfalls, hiking, kayaking, skiing, mountain/snow biking, snowshoeing, fall colors, & Northern Lights.

 During the campground's open season, you have access to the restrooms and showers which are right near the cabin (about 50 steps), for NO additional fees at all.
 The other, year-round option is using the heated bathroom (with toilet, shower, and small sauna)of a large lodge that you can walk or drive or snowshoe or ski to (about 300 steps away).

 - Check in: After 3PM

 There is a paddle boat and two kayaks available for your use in the pond, and we are also very close to boat launches for the ...Read more

 There is a pond towards the back of the property that you can fish in, and Lake LeVasseur is very close by, too.

 The North County Trial is literally right in the back of the property, and Marquette has tons of beautiful trails and waterfall...Read more